fenago/katacoda-scenarios/azure-functions-virtual-network/steps/4/text.md

 Next, create a preconfigured VM that runs WordPress inside a virtual network (WordPress LEMP7 Max Performance by Jetware).
 A WordPress VM is used because of its low cost and convenience.
 This same scenario works with any resource in a virtual network, such as REST APIs, App Service Environments, and other Azure services.

-- In the portal, choose + Create a resource on the left navigation pane, in the search field type WordPress LEMP7 Max Performance, and press Enter.
+- In the portal, choose + **Create a resource** on the left navigation pane, in the search field type WordPress LEMP7 Max Performance, and press Enter.

-- Choose Wordpress LEMP Max Performance in the search results.
-Select a software plan of Wordpress LEMP Max Performance for CentOS as the Software Plan and select Create.
+- Choose **Wordpress LEMP Max Performance** in the search results.
+Select a software plan of **Wordpress LEMP Max Performance for CentOS** as the Software Plan and select **Create**.

-- In the Basics tab, use the VM settings as specified in the table below the image:
+- In the **Basics** tab, use the VM settings as specified in the table below the image:
     ![](https://github.com/fenago/katacoda-scenarios/raw/master/azure-functions/azure-functions-virtual-network/steps/4/1.png)

 Setting	| Suggested value | Description